steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 The basic idea is that the specified `{options}` indicate formatting to be done to either a single Markdown file specified as the `{target-path}`, or to all the Markdown files contained in a directory specified as the `{target-path}`.

+If an explicit target path is omitted from the commandd line, it defaults to the current working directory.

 **Example:**

 ```console